eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

 ![null-value-display.png](null-value-display.png)

 When sorting the values, null must be treated the default way of the database.
 When sorted ascending, they are at the end.
 When sorted descending, they are at the beginning.
 Filtering for empty values must be possible.
-In the filter box "*empty field*" should always be shown at the top regardless of what the user is searching for.
+In the filter box "-" should always be shown at the top regardless of what the user is searching for.

 ![null-value-filter.png](null-value-filter.png)